openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

 Creates a full page ErrorBoundaryFallbackPage component to display the "Oh no!
-Something went wrong."<br/>message along with the stack trace and other helpful debugging information.
-This is to be used in<br/>conjunction with an <ErrorBoundary> component.
+Something went wrong." message along with the stack trace and other helpful debugging information.
+This is to be used in conjunction with an <ErrorBoundary> component.